ms-q-14/tasks-organizer/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To set up the project locally follow these following steps:

 ### Prerequisites